JohnEdwa/RTAutoSprintExtended/Readme.md

 ## The Basics

 Your character will automatically sprint whenever the base game would allow you to sprint.
 This includes sprinting during some less obvious situations, such as when charging certain attacks or immediately after using utility skills.
-The special (useless) sprinting crosshair is disabled, and holding sprint now makes you walk instead, if for some reason you wish to do so.
+The special (useless) sprinting crosshair is disabled, holding sprint now makes you walk instead, and you can configure FOV and related settings.

 ## Features and Changes